/

 Pairing wine with seafood is all about harmony and emphasizing individual flavors.
 We at Cellar Beast create wines with different profiles aimed at complimenting flavors, textures, and even the more delicate notes of the sea.
 From the creamy fat of salmon to the salty bite of oysters, wine pairing is a surefire way to enhance your seafood.
 A couple of our portfolio wines are an excellent choice for seafood pairings.
+Also, read our Guide to Wine and Food Pairing.

 Salmon is a buttery fish with rich flavors suited to wines of structure and grace.
 I want to introduce our Chardonnay Reserve if you want a classic salmon pair.
 Baked apple, vanilla, and creaminess combine with the flavors of this wine with salmon’s natural flavors without overpowering it.
 The Chardonnay Reserve has just the right acidity to bring out salmon's butteriness and sometimes oiliness with each bite.

 When recommending wine with shellfish, I consider how delicate the flavors are.
-Oysters, shrimp, and lobster need a wine that can enhance the delicate saltiness of the dish without making it too rich, and our Blanc de Noir does just that.
+Raw oysters, shrimp, and lobster need a wine that can enhance the delicate saltiness of the dish without making it too rich, and our Blanc de Noir does just that.
 Dark-skinned grapes characterize this light sparkling wine with crisp acidity, offering red berries and a minerality that contrasts with mollusk-rich shellfish's savory flavors.

 Blanc de Noir’s whitish bubbles and refreshing acidity make it the perfect accompaniment to oysters, lobster, and shrimp cocktails.
 The bubbles purify the mouth and make every bite feel as fresh as the last.
 Whether you’re presenting iced oysters with lemon or molten lobster with butter, Blanc de Noir gives the dish brightness and a certain flair.